-How to limit water retention during periods ?
+How to limit water retention during menstruation?

 What is water retention?